wisniewskikr/spring-boot-rest/README.md

 This is example project of usage Spring Boot + Rest.
 This is the simplest possible application return "Hello World" + name.
-It shows how basic authentication works.
+It shows how custom authentication provider works.

 USAGE